 Forest rules that catch people out

-Small delights to watch for: Pokémon behavior changes with weather and day of the week (fans report Drifloon appearing on Fridays — a lovely nod to the games), and at least one shiny Pokémon (a shiny Goomy) is hiding in the park.
-Bring the field notebook everywhere; it points you to things you’d otherwise walk past.
+Small delights to watch for: Pokémon behavior changes with weather and day of the week (fans report Drifloon appearing on Fridays — a lovely nod to the games), and at least one shiny (a shiny Goomy) is hiding in the park.
+Bring the field notebook everywhere; it points you to things you'd otherwise walk past.

 The Forest section of this walkthrough (from around 28:00) shows the trail, the terrain and the level of detail better than any photo:

-Kayatsuri Town: shows, greetings and the Pokémon Center
+Sedge Town: shows, greetings and the Pokémon Center

 Don't miss

-Missed the Fureai House reservation?
-Here’s the truth
+Missed the Playhouse reservation?
+Here's the truth

 Food: what to eat and when